 ABOUT VMA

 The City of Venice (COV) is the parent organization of the VMA.
-Museum staff are COV employees under the Department of Historical Resources.
+Museum staff are COV employees under the Division of Historical Resources.
 The Venice City Council is the governing authority for the VMA with legal and fiduciary responsibility for the museum and for approving museum policy and its annual budget.

 Institutional History